istio/istio.io/docs/concepts/mixer-config.md

 that conform to the descriptor's shape (it's value type and its set of labels).

 - It enables type checking of the deployment's configuration.
 Since attributes have strong types, and so do descriptors, Istio can provide a number of strong correctness guarantees of the system's configuration.
-Basically, if a chunk of configuration is accepted into the Istio system, it means the configuration passes a minimum correctness bar.
+Basically, if a block of configuration is accepted into the Istio system, it means the configuration passes a minimum correctness bar.
 Again, this plays the same role as types in a programming language.